run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/platform-administration/customizable-fields/label-customize-system.md

-title: Customize system
+title: Customize Label
 Description: Intended to change the names of labels within ITSM, allowing a greater customization of it.
 It's necessary that the user have knowledge about programming.
-#Customize system
+#Customize Label

 This functionality is intended to change the names of labels within ITSM, allowing a greater customization of it.
 It's necessary that the user have